thibmeu/ietf-draft-privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 The base Privacy Pass issuance protocol {{!ISSUANCE=I-D.ietf-privacypass-protocol}}
 defines stateless anonymous tokens, which can either be publicly verifiable or not.
+While it is possible to run multiple instances of the issuance protocol in parallel, e.g., over a multiplexed transport such as HTTP/3 {{?HTTP3=RFC9114}}, the cost of doing so scales linearly with the number of instances.

-This variant build upon the privately verifiable issuance protocol that uses VOPRF {{!OPRF=I-D.irtf-cfrg-voprf}}, and allows for batched issuance of tokens.
+This variant builds upon the privately verifiable issuance protocol that uses VOPRF {{!OPRF=I-D.irtf-cfrg-voprf}}, and allows for batched issuance of tokens.
-This allows clients to request more than one token at a time and for issuers to isse more than one token at a time.
+This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
+In effect, batched issuance performance scales better than linearly.

 This issuance protocol registers the batched token type ({{iana-token-type}}), to be used with the PrivateToken HTTP authentication